Amrit Dhillon (she/her)

 She has worked across a number of interesting web3 use cases such as decentralised finance, developer tooling, digital ownership, online identity and the metaverse.
 She has worked for many of the biggest names in web3 including: ConsenSys, MakerDAO, Gitcoin, Protocol Labs, MetaMask, Lens Protocol, Rarible, Yearn Finance, Solana Mobile and others.

-She is the Founder of the User Research DAO, a collective of experienced web3 UX researchers on a mission to increase the quality and quantity of UX research to support web3 adoption.
+She is the co-founder of OpenUX, a collective of experienced web3 UX researchers on a mission to increase the quality and quantity of UX research to support web3 adoption.
 She is also co-founder of Web3UX, a user testing panel for web3-native users.

 New Tech & UX Research on Tuesday 18th and Researching Users in the Metaverse on Tuesday 18th